 How to register for university credit?

-Students may apply for the credit courses (Winter or Summer) directly through the Institute for Field Research.
-This is FOUR WEEK program.
+Students may apply for the credit programs (Winter or Summer) directly through the Institute for Field Research.

 Who can apply?

 Most courses are open to undergraduate, graduate and post graduate students undertaking any major, and from any university in the world.
 Students must be 18 years or over, to participate.
 The courses are designed to support student development and are relevant to those who are not yet enrolled in university as well as current or graduate students.
 If you are not a student, you can also attend through our sister organisation, Cultural Tourism Ireland.

 There are pre-requisites for some courses.
-See the Courses page for further information.
+See the Programs page for further information.

 What is the cost to attend the field school?